Using the Criteria API to Create Queries

 An

-clause.
-Table 40-1 shows conditional methods you can use with Expression
+Expression object is used in a query's SELECT, WHERE, or HAVING clause.
+Table 40-1 shows conditional methods you can use with Expression objects.

 Table 40-1 Conditional Methods in the Expression Interface